Skip to main content

 How the claims process works

-• 2.
-Submit your claim form along with all supporting documents, including receipts, photos, police file number (if applicable), and repair quotes.
+2. Send through your claim form with all the supporting documents: receipts, photos, police file number (if relevant), and any repair quotes you've collected.

-• 5.
-The claim is settled.
-You pay your excess and the insurer covers the rest, whether that's repairs, replacement, or a cash payout up to your policy limits.
+5. Once settled, you pay your excess and the insurer covers the rest.
+That might be repairs, a replacement, or a cash payout up to your policy limits.

 Tips for a smooth insurance claim

-Most policies require you to notify the insurer as soon as reasonably possible after the incident.
-Delays can complicate your claim or give the insurer grounds to decline it.
-Under the Fair Insurance Code, insurers must acknowledge your claim within 10 working days.
+Don't sit on it.
+Most policies say you need to notify them as soon as reasonably possible, and waiting gives the insurer an easy reason to push back.
+On their end, the Fair Insurance Code requires them to acknowledge your claim within 10 working days.